-In this unique area the best cherries in the world, the famous Marasca cherries also thrive.
-In such a magnificent natural environment, a gastronomic sensation had to come to the fore by creating superb recipes amongst which is the globally known one for the liqueur Maraschino.
+In this unique area, the best cherries in the world, the famous Marasca cherries, also thrive.
+In such a great natural environment, a gastronomic sensation had to come to the fore by creating superb recipes amongst which is the globally known one for the liqueur Maraschino.

 Northern Dalmatia is in the center of the Croatian part of the Adriatic Sea.
 The islands, coastline, and hinterland of the Zadar region offer everything that today makes Mediterranean cuisine the most popular in the world.
 It is acclaimed equally amongst doctors who are researching the healthy diet and the most respected culinary critics in the search for robust, perfectly harmonized flavors.

 You should try brodet, fish and crab stew, the grilled fish salted with the famous Pag and Nin salt or the Ninski šokol, dried pork neck soaked in the red wine of Benkovac.
 Taste the cheese from Pag, the most highly-prized cheese in Croatia, infused with Mediterranean plants' flavors.

 Sweeten your Zadar gastronomical experience with the world-famous Maraschino cherry liqueur.
 Despite many imitations, Maraschino is only made in Zadar from indigenous Marasca cherries, consistently respecting the procedure which was devised three centuries ago.

 The region begins in the north, on the vivid white cliffs underneath the Velebit mountain, where the view of the surreal landscape of Croatia's most indented island, Pag, stretches before you.
 Velebit is a famous hiking paradise that never fails to amaze.
 Pag offers beautiful coves and beaches with unspoiled nature, as well as centers of modern tourism.
 Spend endless family beach days soaked up in the sun and enjoying windsurfing, kayaking, snorkeling, diving.